TanushaRoy/docker/readme.md

 # What is a Dockerfile?

 - A Dockerfile is a text file containing a series of instructions that define how to build a docker image.
 Each instruction in a Dockerfile specifies a step to create the image, such as setting a base image, copying files, installing dependencies, and running commands.
-When docker builds an image from this Dockerfile, the same image can be used to run a containerir across different operating systems.
+When docker builds an image from this Dockerfile.

 # What are Docker Images?